top of page

 Not all coffees are created equal.
 Risk of mold and mycotoxin contamination varies widely depending on farming and storage conditions:

-That’s why Toxin-Free Coffee typically comes from small farms in high-altitude regions where cooler air and faster drying make mold growth less likely.
+That’s why cleaner coffee that is free from toxins typically comes from small farms in high-altitude regions where cooler air and faster drying make mold growth less likely.

 How Can I Avoid Mycotoxins in My Coffee?
 Which Coffees Are Free from Mold?

-Avoiding mold and mycotoxins doesn’t require giving up your morning ritual — just making smarter choices from bean to brew.
+Avoiding mold and mycotoxins doesn’t mean giving up your morning ritual.
+It comes down to making smarter choices from bean to brew.
 Here’s how to ensure every cup supports your wellness goals.

 1. Look for Brands That Test for Mycotoxins